 The procedure gets complicated with different PC manufacturers.
 The best way to tackle this problem is to try a variety of different solutions.
 We’ll list out the troubleshooting steps and show you how to fix sleep mode related issues in Windows 10.

 Check Your Sleep Mode Settings

-Confirm that the dropdowns labelled Put the computer to sleep: are set up properly.
+Just to the right side of Put the computer to sleep, check out the values and make sure to set them up properly.
 If your PC is going to sleep too soon, or taking too long to go to sleep, this should be your first port of call.

 Your PC Won’t Go to Sleep

 Sleep mode can save your monitor from burn-in and prevent your PC from wasting its battery life.
 When your PC doesn’t go to sleep, it can cause general instability, reduced power efficiency, frequent kernel hangs, and crashes.

 Check if your drivers are up-to-date.
 The most important ones are chipset drivers, network, audio, and BIOS drivers.
 It’s also a good idea to ensure that you’re running the latest version of Windows 10.

 Check the version number and last modified date: Download the DriverView utility from Nirsoft.
 Check the version number, installation date, created or modified date, and the digital signature of the drivers.